Nevue Fine Art Marketing

 Each of the subjects listed above will help you enhance your drawing skills.
 Some subjects will be more challenging than others.

-Another fun game you can play is to write down all of the sketchbook ideas on a separate piece of paper and put them all in a paper bag.
+Another fun game is to write down all the sketchbook ideas on a separate piece of paper and put them all in a paper bag.

-When it is time to draw, pick out a piece of paper, and start drawing that subject.
-Put that piece of paper in a different bag, so you do not pick the same subject until you have completed all the sketch ideas.
+When it is time to draw, pick a piece of paper, and start drawing that subject.
+Put that paper in a different bag so you do not choose the same subject until you have completed all the sketch ideas.

 More Ways To Find Ideas For Drawing

 Some of the images above are from Pixabay.
-Just scrolling through all of the pictures on Pixabay will definitely spark some drawing ideas.
+Scrolling through all of the pictures on Pixabay will spark some great drawing ideas.

 Pixabay is a site that offers copyright-free images and videos.
 All photos and videos are released under the Pixabay license, which allows you to use them without asking for permission or giving credit, even for commercial purposes.
 To read more, visit the Pixabay FAQ page.